2013 Nominations Being Accepted

 - Service that is integrated into the course addresses an actual community identified need.

 In addition, when evaluating the nominations we look at the quality of the partnership between the faculty member and the community partner for both authenticity and reciprocity.
-Our award sponsor since 2005 has been Ligocyte Pharmaceuticals.
+Academic deans, department heads and faculty (tenured, tenure track and adjunct) are strongly encouraged to submit nominations.
+Individuals are also encouraged to self-nominate.
+The deadline for submissions is Thursday, October 24th by 5:00pm.

 Our Honored Award Winners:

-Dr. Carolyn Wenger and her community partner Perry Roberts
+Dr. Carolyn Wenger, College of Nursing and her community partner Perry Roberts, Executive Director of the Montana Rescue Mission.

 Thomas E. McNab, School of Architecture and his community partner Will Patterson, Trails Coordinator for the City of Lewistown, Montana.